CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 **IMPORTANT:** MZmine2 parameters will vary depending on the instrument used, the acquisition parameters, and the sample studied.
 The following documentation serves a basic guideline for using MZmine2 with the Feature-Based Molecular Networking workflow.

-Please consult these resources for more details on MZmine2 processing:
+Please consult the resources below for more details on MZmine2 processing:

 - The official documentation [http://mzmine.github.io/documentation.html](http://mzmine.github.io/documentation.html),
 - The [MZmine tutorial](http://www.pharmacognosie-parisdescartes.fr/pdf/150420_MZmine_Tutorial_UNIGE.pdf) by Pierre-Marie Allard and Joelle Houriet from the University of Geneva.
-- The video tutorial about [MZmine2 processing for Feature Based Molecular Networking](tutorials/americangutmzmine.md).
+- The video tutorial about [MZmine2 processing for Feature Based Molecular Networking](tutorials/americangutmzmine.md). **Note that this video is slighlty outdatted**, so please refer to the steps described in this documentation.

 <iframe width="700" height="400" src="https://www.youtube.com/embed/5jjMllbwD-U"> </iframe>

+- The video tutorial about [Quick MZMine2 Export to GNPS for Feature Based Molecular Networking]

+<iframe width="800" height="400" src="https://www.youtube.com/embed/vFcGG7T_44E"> </iframe>

 ### Download the MZmine2 software
 Download the latest version of MZmine2 software (version MZmine v2.33 minimum) at [https://github.com/mzmine/mzmine2/releases](https://github.com/mzmine/mzmine2/releases).